E-commerce.

 - write access to partner-owned loyalty operations after payment

-That is why the API provides member keys and partner keys separately.
+That is why the API splits access into member keys and partner keys.

 Note: For WooCommerce stores, use the native WooCommerce integration.
 It is plugin-free and needs no API development.
 This guide serves custom storefronts and other platforms.